chichundri/Notes/InterviewQues.md

 Example -  ArithmaticException, ClassCastException, ArrayStoreException

 196. Future vs CompletableFuture?
+    Furure's get() is blocking operation and there is no means to complete this blocking operation whereas in CompletableFuture we can complete() task/operation manually.
+    Multiple Future can be combined using CompletableFuture.

 197. what is ACID?
 198. can we overload/override static method?
 we can not override the static method in Java, but we can certainly overload a static method in Java.